Boolean-like algebras of finite dimension

-Algebras of dimension $2$ were introduced as Church algebras in \cite{MS08} and studied in \cite{first}.
-Examples of algebras of dimension $2$ are Boolean algebras (with $q(x,y,z) =(x\wedge z)\vee (\lnot x\wedge y)$) or rings with unit (with $q( x,y,z) =xz+y-xy$).
-Next, we list some relevant examples of algebras having dimension greater than $2${.}
+Church algebras of dimension $2$ were introduced as Church algebras in \cite{MS08} and studied in \cite{first}.
+Examples of Church algebras of dimension $2$ are Boolean algebras (with $q(x,y,z) =(x\wedge z)\vee (\lnot x\wedge y)$) or rings with unit (with $q( x,y,z) =xz+y-xy$).
+Next, we list some relevant examples of Church algebras having dimension greater than $2${.}